Luchador/GUD/docs/RcpProfiler.md

 # RSP/RDP profiler

+`GUD-rcp-profiler-restored.patch` targets master `aa1f9b09` (Remove diagnostics).
+It reconnects the retained accounting module to the scheduler, resident linker sections and on-screen display.
+The framebuffer/BG alignment fixes and the interrupt-mask correction remain.
+No crash-investigation code is restored.
+Build with `make VERSION=US`; the profiler is independent of DEBUG.

 The existing FPS/CPU panel now includes an RCP block.
 It is enabled wherever `lvDrawFrameRateDisplay` is called, once per full rendered gameplay frame, including split-screen.
 No USB cartridge, logging connection, or replacement